ying531/awesome-replicability-data/README.md

 </h1>

 This repository collects publicly available datasets for replicability analysis.
 Currently, we curate a collection of **paired** individual-level datasets of original and replication studies, and **one-sided** pairs with individual-level data for the replication study.
 We are non-selective in collecting these datasets, i.e., both successful and failed studies are included as long as they are available.

+This repository accompanies the paper "[Diagnosing the role of observable distribution shift in scientific replications](https://arxiv.org/abs/2309.01056)" by Ying Jin, Kevin Guo and Dominik Rothenhäusler. [[Reference](#reference)]

-<span style="color:#C0392B;">Please feel free to contact us at `ying531 [at] stanford [dot] edu`, or open an issue if you have suggestions for replication datasets not collected here!</span>
+<span style="color:#C0392B;">Please feel free to contact us at `ying531[at]stanford[dot]edu`, or open an issue if you have suggestions for replication datasets not collected here!</span>

 ### Related resources